SammyKrosoft/Clean-Exchange-Log-Files/README.md

 # Clean-Exchange-Log-Files
-- PowerShell script taken from Edward Van Biljon https://gallery.technet.microsoft.com/office/Clear-Exchange-2013-Log-71abba44 and modified a bit to be more generic
+- PowerShell script taken from Edward Van Biljon (was on his Technet Gallery, which has been decommissioned in 2020 (original link: *gallery.technet.microsoft.com/office/Clear-Exchange-2013-Log-71abba44*) and modified a bit to be more generic:

 - added progress bars